 - 1/4 teaspoon salt

-- 1/4 cup chopped pecans, toasted (we usually add walnuts and/or Craisins, then sprinkle the tops with sugar in the raw)
+- 1/4 cup chopped walnuts or pecans, toasted (we usually add walnuts and/or Craisins, then sprinkle the tops with sugar in the raw)

-- Combine first 5 ingredients in a large bowl; beat at medium speed of an electric mixer until well blended.
-Combine flour and next 3 ingredients; Add flour mixture to banana mixture, add nuts, stirring just until moistened.
+Combine first 5 ingredients in a large bowl; beat with an electric mixer on medium speed until well blended.

 In a separate bowl, combine the flour, baking powder, baking soda, and salt.
 Add the flour mixture to the banana mixture.
 Add the nuts and stir just until moistened.